 Extracted from: Myths of the Cherokee.
 Nineteenth Annual Report of the Bureau of American Ethnology.
-Washington Government Printing Office 1902 Oral History recorded by James Mooney (1861-1921) was an American ethnographer who lived for several years among the Cherokee.
+Washington Government Printing Office 1902 Recorded by James Mooney (1861-1921) was an American ethnographer who lived for several years among the Cherokee.

 The Indians are close observers, and some of their plant names are peculiarly apt.

 The culver root (Leptandra) is used in love conjurations, the omen being taken from the motion of the root when held in the hand.